srcbookdev/srcbook/README.md

 ![the getting started srcbook](./assets/getting-started-srcbook.png)

+## Note

+Srcbook is currently in alpha which means there may be breaking changes until it's out of alpha.

 ## Requirements

 Srcbook requires node v22+.
 We highly recommend using [nvm](https://github.com/nvm-sh/nvm) to manage local node versions.